What is Data at Rest?

 Answering these questions equips an organization with the knowledge needed to enact a multi-level, circumspect data protection policy.
 Such a policy would have different rules for protecting employee documents stored on USB sticks vs. protecting financial records in a cloud database.
-However, 2 key principles would be at the heart of both policies: encryption and role-based access control.
+However, two key principles are at the heart of both policies: encryption and role-based access control.

 What is Encryption?

 Data encryption is simply the process of translating data from its original format into a new format that unauthorized parties cannot make sense of.
 Suppose an employee saves a scan of a client's purchase order to their workstation.
 Such purchase orders can contain sensitive information, including payment and location information.
 If this data were to fall into the hands of an unauthorized party, the consequences for the employee's organization could be disastrous.